Roger Sainsbury (engineer): Institution of Civil Engineers

 Sainsbury campaigned for new safety standards for linkways following the September 1994 Prins Filip ferry disaster in which a collapse killed six people at the Port of Ramsgate.
 He joined former ICE president David Green in a campaign for funding from the government that was still ongoing in 2000.
 He also served as a judge for the Construction News Quality in Construction Awards.
 Sainsbury was chairman of the ICE's commercial arm, Thomas Telford (Holdings), in 1995 and supported the sale of the magazine publishing business.

 Sainsbury was elected president of the ICE for the November 1998 to November 1999 session.
 He was elected the same year as the institution brought in a new director-general.
 Sainsbury stated that this focus would be on implementing the 200 recommendations of the previous presidential commission and to strengthen the local associations and communications with members.
 His official ICE portrait was painted by Christian Furr.
 Sainsbury undertook official ICE tours of West and South Asia in February and March 1999, which included visits to Manila, Delhi, Dhaka and Pakistan, and to Spain and Portugal in September and October.

 Following his presidency, in April 2000 Sainsbury was present at an ICE Council meeting that discussed the amalgamation of the previous incorporated engineer class of membership with that of full members.
 He was against the move: "it takes away from the Institution and drives at the heart of the Institution".
 At the September 2000 full council debate on the issue, at which the decision was passed, he stated "I agree with the need to attract good quality people into the Institution.
 But the letters MICE [i.e. Member of the ICE] will no longer designate the professional standard of the holder.
 We have set aside the original intention of raising the standard of MICE".

 In February 2001 Sainsbury became the first past president to resign his membership of the institution in its history.
 He stated: "I have resigned my membership of the Institution because the way in which its affairs are conducted is, in my view, not compatible with its position of trust to its membership; is not reconcilable with its position as custodian for the ethics of the profession; is such that I personally am no longer willing to be associated with it."

+The Deprived Pensioners Association

+Roger has formed The Deprived Pensioners Association, which fights for justice for members of the Pension Protection Fund (PPF) who are receiving little or no indexation on their payments.
+This is bearing particularly hard on older members and is seen as a severe case of age discrimination.
+Roger is working hard, with other Mowlem directors, on this campaign as they feel a loyalty to their former Mowlem colleagues, many of whom are struggling financially in this time of high inflation.
+Funds are currently being raised through CrowdJustice to finance a legal challenge to this situation.